Gail and Denvy

 Romance changes its face when children, even as a singleton, enters the fold.
 Denvy and Gail stayed close to their little home on the hill.
 A second bedroom became a nursery while riverboating and fishing slowed considerably.
 Attention was redirected on an investment.

-While in Michigan some friends back in Alaska gathered around an idea of buying some acreage, subdividing it and reselling it for a profit.
+While in Michigan in 1971 some friends back in Alaska gathered around an idea of buying some acreage, subdividing it and reselling it for a profit.
 There were five members--four young couples and a bachelor/brother-in-law of another partner.
 After a month of no sales, three partners fostered the idea of builiding houses on the lots so they would sell faster.
 So the prints of the first house were drawn and approved.
-As fall settled in, three of us with our wives (mostly Gail) started building our first house by hand, with a "how to build a house" in the other hand.
-Come spring the house was sold and finalized with the help of a contractor.
+As fall settled in, three of us with our wives (mostly Gail) started building our first house by hand, with a "how to build a house" book in the other hand.
+Come spring of 1972 the house was sold and finalized with the help of a contractor.
 We had become land owners and builders.

 Being Businesslike